SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Trending/Advanced_analytics_trending/Relation_learning/Adding_related_parameters_to_a_trend_graph.md

 # Adding related parameters to a trend graph

-To take your insights into your data to the next level, from DataMiner 10.2.12/10.3.0 onwards, you can use the light bulb in the top-right corner of a trend graph.
+From DataMiner 10.2.12/10.3.0 onwards, you can use the light bulb in the top-right corner of a trend graph to add related parameters and get more insight into your data.

-This allows you to add related parameters to your trend graphs to get a better understanding of your data.
-This way, you can uncover hidden connections in your data that you might not have noticed otherwise.
-This means that you do not have to spend hours sifting through your data to find connections, because DataMiner analytics will do the work for you.

 ## Prerequisites